- What is Data Science?

 In order to become a data scientist, the first thing that you need to learn is python programming, R programming, SQL database, and more.
 Once you get a proper understanding of these programming languages, it will become easier for you to get a hang of the basic tools and algorithms used in data science.
 However, it is best to enroll in a course to get a complete understanding of the domain and to master it.

 Data Science Salary trends across job roles

-If you have a work experience of less than 3 years, do check out Great Learning’s Postgraduate program in Data Science and Engineering.
+If you have work experience of fewer than 3 years, do check out Great Learning’s Postgraduate program in Data Science and Engineering.
 Candidates from the course are able to transition to roles such as business analysts, data analysts, data engineer, analytics engineer etc. by

 learning relevant data science techniques, tools and technologies and hands-on application through industry case studies.